Stop! Your Lease Extension in Great Barr Could Be FREE

 If you are facing a significant premium because your lease in Great Barr has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Great Barr lease extension today:
+Top reasons for Great Barr lease extension

-Great Barr property with a lease extension is almost the same value as a freehold
+An extended lease has roughly the same value as a freehold

-Lenders will not issue a mortgage with a short lease
+Lenders may not lend on a short lease

 Lender Requirement